crypto-org-chain/cosmos-sdk/docs/architecture/adr-tiered-lock-rewards.md

 - **New module**: `x/tieredrewards` (or `x/lockrewards`).
 - **Tier-locked tokens**: Users **lock tokens** into the tier module (transfer to module account).
 Those tokens are **internal liquid-stake style**: they can only be **delegated**, **undelegated**, or **redelegated** via the tier module’s own messages.
 They cannot be used outside this mechanism (no external LST).
 - **Delegator in staking**: The **tier module account** is the delegator for all tier-locked delegations.
 Each position is delegated as a whole (full amount to one validator); the module stores per-position the validator address and the **delegated shares** returned by staking when delegating that amount.
-Base rewards are attributed to position owners when withdrawn.
+Base rewards are attributed to position owners when withdrawn. **No rewards (base or bonus) are paid unless the position is delegated** — lockers must delegate to a validator to earn rewards and thus provide security to the network.
-- **Bonus**: **Fixed APY** on the locked amount (or on the delegated amount), accrued over time and paid from the tier rewards pool.
+- **Bonus**: **Fixed APY** on the locked amount (or on the delegated amount), accrued over time **only while the position is delegated**, and paid from the tier rewards pool.
 No multiplier on base rewards.
 - **Exit commitment only**: User can trigger exit at any time.
 When they trigger exit, an exit commitment (X years, depending on tier) starts; once it has elapsed, no more bonus and they can claim tokens (after unbonding if delegated).
 - **Dependencies**: `x/distribution`, `x/staking`, `x/bank`, `x/auth`.
 Tier module calls staking to delegate/undelegate/redelegate from its module account and distribution to withdraw rewards.